abdoulboubacar/worldchat/README.md

 ### Troubleshooting

 If your having problems, try <a href="http://xkcd.com/149/">using sudo</a>.

-Or maybe you don't have <a href="http://getcomposer.org/doc/00-intro.md#globally">composer installed</a>.
-If your still having problems please report an issue and we will look into it.
+Maybe you don't have <a href="http://getcomposer.org/doc/00-intro.md#system-requirements">composer installed</a>?

+No bueno?
+Add an issue here on github or get a hold of me on twitter and I'll help you out.